MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P05-Introduction-to-Segues/content.md

+---
+title: "Introduction to Segues"
+slug: intro-segues
+---

 Now that we have our view controllers set up, let's add the functionality that allows us to transition between view controllers!

-# Introduction to Segues

 To transition to new screens in iOS we use what are called *segues* (pronounced seg-way).
 For Make School Notes, when a user taps a table view cell we want to trigger a *segue* to our *Display Note View Controller Screen*.
 To set up this segue all we have to do is `Control-click` from our *listNotesTableViewCell* in our Document Outline to our *Display Note View Controller* in our storyboard.